Voter Registration Drive information

 How will a person know if they are registered to vote?

-- The person will receive an acknowledgement card in the mail from the county clerk with the voter’s precinct name and voting location address, usually within three weeks after the clerk receives the voter registration card.
+- The person will receive an acknowledgement card in the mail from the county clerk with the voter’s precinct name and voting location address.

 Is the voter registration card complete?